Careers

 Implement their career plans by making informed choices, in a supportive atmosphere, about their own continuing education and training.

-In Year 7-13 all pupils are expected to use Careerpilot to carry out career profiling and career research.
+In Chapter 7-13 all pupils are expected to use Unifrog to carry out career profiling and career research.
 In addition pupils should use the Log in facility to record skills and qualities, progress and targets, activities undertaken and volunteering and work experience.

 National Careers Service helpline for students